 Friends of Back Creek – Ferndale is the relevant friends’ group for this portion of Back Creek.
 There has been a friends group operating in this zone for the last 20 years through various iterations.
 In 2006, local residents formed Friends of Back Creek South working with Melbourne Water and Boroondara Council Parks staff to clean up the open creek and reclaim the footpath.
 In 2011, Graham Ross and the 1st Glen Iris Scouts took over the area and enhanced it with extensive planting throughout the Back Creek Reserve and around Ferndale Park.
 The associated John Gardiner Rovers (aka Back Creek Boys and Girls) took responsibility for maintaining and expanding the work, which continues with the latest iteration.

-Friends of Back Creek – Ferndale aims to combine the John Gardiner Rovers Crew and the local residents to expand the biodiversity of the open creek area, Back Creek Reserve and the surrounds of Ferndale Park.
+Friends of Back Creek – Ferndale combines the John Gardiner Rovers Crew and the local residents to expand the biodiversity of the open creek area, Back Creek Reserve and the surrounds of Ferndale Park.
 Along with our neighbouring friends’ groups – Back 2 Nettleton and ACBC, we have a vision to create a seamless bio-diverse corridor.

 Current projects and activities include:

-• Weeding, watering, planting, mulching and general maintenance of native patches planted over the past 20 years.
-Regular working bees are on the 4th Sunday of each month excluding December from 9.30 to 11.30am
+- Weeding, watering, planting, mulching and general maintenance of native patches planted over the past 20 years.
+Regular working bees are on the 4th Sunday of each month (excluding December) from 9.30am with morning tea at 11am.

 We welcome all who were involved in the reserve before, and of course, new members – please contact one of the convenors below.